 Hypotension and circulatory collapse should be treated with appropriate measures.
 Epinephrine and dopamine should not be used, or other sympathomimetics with beta-agonist activity, since beta stimulation may worsen hypotension in the setting of LATUDA-induced alpha blockade.
 In case of severe extrapyramidal symptoms, anticholinergic medication should be administered.

-- Any patient with a known hypersensitivity to lurasidone HCl or any components in the formulation.
+- Known hypersensitivity to lurasidone HCl or any components in the formulation.
 Angioedema has been observed with lurasidone [see ADVERSE REACTIONS].

-- Concomitant use with strong CYP3A4 inhibitors (e.g., ketoconazole) [see DRUG INTERACTIONS].
+- Strong CYP3A4 inhibitors (e.g., ketoconazole, clarithromycin, ritonavir, voriconazole, mibefradil, etc.) [see DRUG INTERACTIONS].

 Additional Latuda Information

 Latuda User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.